The Autodoor uses a 24h clock. So if you, for example, want to program your door to close at 6pm, you would set the control panel to 18:00.

 If you have followed the guides above, and are still experiencing issues with battery life, please contact us, and we would be happy to provide further assistance

-Firstly, having a light in the coop will encourage the chickens to return to their house when it gets dark.
+There are two main reasons to add a coop light.
+Firstly, having a light in the coop will encourage the chickens to return to roost when it gets dark.
 This is especially good if you have one or two hens that tend to stay out longer than the rest.

 Secondly, it’s useful to have a light in the coop if you want to check on your hens when it’s dark, maybe as you come home from work or just before you go to bed.
 The hens won’t be bothered by you turning on the light for a minute and peeking into the coop.